tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 She held a rolled-up yoga mat and then I realized they were flesh toned workout bottoms.
 I shook my head slightly and smiled softly as our eyes met.

+She spoke.
+To me.
+By name.

 "Ask them no questions.
 For they can tell no lies."

-And then, as if a spell had been broken, she gave me an arrogant look, as if, 'how dare you gaze upon my attractive self you inferior prole," before she disappeared south.
+And then, as if a spell had been broken, she gave me a seriously arrogant look, as if, 'how dare you gaze upon my attractive self, you inferior bald, aging prole," before she disappeared in the direction of the fat man; south.

-"What the F$#(%?"
-I thought to myself and contemplated the wisdom of another coffee and a pre-roll.
-I did have to go to the ATM machine and might as well go with the flow.
+"What the actual F#@($&ing F$#(%ity F@#$&@\~!!?"
+I thought to myself before contemplating the wisdom of another coffee and a pre-roll.
+I did, after all, have to go to the ATM machine and might as well go with the flow.
+Happy Friday and all that good shite.

 In front of the Chase bank the man who always greeted me and asked for money simply said, "You said a bad word, son.
 Don't do it again."